Sidney Lanier High School: Athletics after the Wilson era

 In other sports, Lanier won the 2001 boys' basketball state championship (coached by Floyd Matthews) and the 2005 girls' basketball state championship (coached by the aforementioned Steve Holloway).

 Cross Country

-Lanier also has a cross country team, there are two teams: the boys' 7th graders and 8th graders and the girls' 7th and 8th graders.
-Each team is directed by a different coach and have different practice times.
+Lanier also had a cross country team, there are two teams: the boys' 7th graders and 8th graders and the girls' 7th and 8th graders.
+Each team was directed by a different coach and have different practice times.
 The Girls' Cross Country team have run and placed year after year with help of the coach.
 The boys have mostly gotten first and second for the past years.

 Notable alumni

 The school's notable alumni include: